-Description: This class is an introduction to a variety of three-dimensional materials including clay, balsa foam wood, and plaster.
-For inspiration, students will study specific artists and art styles.
-Students will use the Principles of Art that are taught in Art 1 in a variety of problem solving sculpture assignments.
+Description: For inspiration, students will study specific artists and art styles.
+Students will use the Principles of Art that are taught in Art Foundations in a variety of problem solving sculpture assignments.
 The students will gain knowledge of the technical processes involved with each material including throwing on the pottery wheel.